 Gottlieb compiled more than 200 of his photographs into the book The Golden Age of Jazz in 1979.
 It was reprinted a dozen times to meet demand.
 In 1995 Bill's jazz photo collection was purchased by the Library of Congress with financial support from the Ira and Leonore S. Gershwin Fund.
 The collection is available online and includes Bill's DownBeat columns.

 Gottlieb photographs are familiar to many because for decades we have seen, and heard about, them in many contexts.
 Documentarian Ken Burns featured many of Bill's photos in his renowned PBS jazz series.
-Gottlieb photos have appeared on the sets of numerous television shows and movies, most recently in Spiderman 3.
+Gottlieb photos have appeared on the sets of numerous television shows and movies, including Spiderman 3.
 In 1994, the United States Postal Service selected Gottlieb's portraits of Billie Holiday, Charlie Parker, Mildred Bailey, and Jimmy Rushing for a series of commemorative postage stamps.
 Articles about Gottlieb, or using his photographs, have appeared in countless newspapers and magazines around the world.
 National Public Radio has featured Gottlieb on its popular programs "All Things Considered," "Fresh Air," and "Riverwalk."
 A large number of record and CD covers ( >250 CD's alone) feature Gottlieb images.
 Exhibitions of prints have appeared in more than 200 venues worldwide, from the Museum of Modern Art in Stockholm, Sweden, to the Navio Museum in Osaka, Japan.
 The National Portrait Gallery includes Gottlieb prints in it's permanent collection.
 Unsurprisingly, many books about jazz have included his photographs.

 William Paul Gottlieb died on April 23, 2006 at his home outside of New York City at the age of 89.
 He left behind his beloved wife of 67 years, Delia, four children, six grandchildren, and three great-grandchildren.